saglam/big-rust-preschool/README.md

 In this repo I keep pieces of code I write as I try to `wrap` my mind around Rust and its ownership system.
-As a first step, I want to solve an IOI2016 problem named `molecules` in Rust, since the solution I have in mind involves a generic algorithm as a subroutine and I will try to implement this subroutine as generally as possible using Rust generics and curious to see how this interacts with the
+As a first goal, I want to solve an IOI2016 problem named `molecules` in Rust, since the solution I have in mind involves a generic algorithm as a subroutine and I will try to implement this subroutine as generally as possible using Rust generics and curious to see how this interacts with the